What is the Put Education First campaign?

 Decades of underfunding means our public schools are doing it tough – and Victoria’s schools are suffering the most.

 The Morrison government has all but abandoned public education, while investing billions into the private sector.
 By 2023, only 1% of Australia’s public schools will be funded at the minimum Schooling Resource Standard (SRS).
 Meanwhile, all private schools will be funded at or well above this minimum funding benchmark.

 Public schools educate the majority of children, including 80% of our most disadvantaged.
-And yet, Victoria’s public school students remain $1589 behind the national average.
+And yet, they face a $19 billion funding shortfall.
+Victoria’s public school students are the lowest funded in the country, receiving an average $1,354 less than the national average.

 Standing up for TAFE

 Australia’s TAFE system is under threat.
 TAFE has suffered over $3 billion in federal government cuts since 2013.
 Instead of investing in our public TAFE system, the Morrison government has funnelled millions of taxpayer dollars into the under-regulated private sector.

 The contestable funding system – which forces TAFE to compete with private businesses for government funding – has led to a flood of private training organisations accessing public funds to run courses for profit and driving down quality across the sector.
 Most of these companies fail to offer any of the safeguards and supports provided by TAFE to ensure students complete their course with high-quality skills that meet industry needs.

 Currently, industries like childcare, ICT, carpentry and plumbing have significant workforce shortages, which threatens to undermine the strength of Australia’s economic recovery post-COVID.
 With hundreds of campuses across Australia, TAFE is perfectly positioned to address these shortages, meet workforce demands and provide opportunities for millions of Australians.